nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

     - docker
 ---

-Did you know you could launch multiple small websites from the same server and have them totally isolated?
-Plus, you could link them to multiple domain names / subdomains and apply free SSL / TLS from Let's Encrypt?
+Did you know you could launch multiple small websites from the same server and keep them isolated from each other?
+Plus, you could link them to multiple domain names / subdomains and apply free SSL / TLS from Let's Encrypt.

 I currently run multiple portfolio websites from one $10 / month virtual private server (VPS).

-Nginx Proxy Manager does a lot of the heavy lifting by acting as a single entry point to my server and re-directing users to the correct hosts.
+Nginx Proxy Manager does a lot of the heavy lifting by acting as a single entry point to my VPS and redirecting users to correct hosts.

-I use docker to cleanly isolate websites on a single server.
+I use docker to cleanly containerize websites on a single server.

 Our goal in this tutorial is to launch two simple websites and access them through different subdomains.

-Let's first launch one website.
+Let's launch the first website.

 # Buy a VPS
-Get yourself a VPS from Digital Ocean, Linode, or Vultr.
+Get yourself a VPS droplet from Digital Ocean, Linode, or Vultr.
 For this tutorial, I'll use a 1 CPU / 1 GB RAM VPS that costs $5/month.
 I'm going to install Ubuntu 20.04 as the operating system on the server.

 # Purchase a cheap domain name
 Get yourself a cheap $0.99 domain name.
-It can be anything as we're using it for this tutorial.
+It can be anything as we're using it for the sake of this tutorial.

-Access your domain name through the domain registrar and add an 'A' record to your domain DNS.
+Access the domain name through the domain registrar and add an 'A' record to the domain DNS.
 Point the record to the IP of your VPS and set the name to a wildcard `*`.
-This means that ANY subdomain that is typed into the browser will be pointed towards your server and resolved by it.
+This means that ANY subdomain that is accessed in the browser will be pointed towards your server.

 {% include image_center_caption.html
 caption = "DNS Changes"
 image = "assets/images/2021/nginx_docker_1.png"
 %}

-These changes can take from a half hour or more to propagate.
+These changes can take a half hour or more to propagate.

 # SSH and Install Docker
 SSH into your server.